liferay/liferay-screens/ios/Documentation/WebContentDisplayScreenlet.md

 The Default theme uses a standard `UIWebView` to render the HTML.
 Other themes may use a different component, such as iOS 8's.

 ![The `WebContentDisplayScreenlet` using the Default theme](Images/webcontent.png)

+## Portal Configuration

+For the `WebContentDisplayScreenlet` to function properly, there should be web content in the Liferay instance your app connects to.
+For more details on web content, please refer to the [Web Content Management](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/web-content-management-liferay-portal-6-2-user-guide-02-en) section of the Liferay User Guide.

 ## Attributes